 - Negotiate over conditions of employment through their chosen representative.

-While typically an employee has limited control over whether he or she is in a bargaining unit, it is the employee's decision whether to be a union member, and if a union member, how actively engaged to become in the administration of the union.
+While typically an employee has limited control over whether he or she is in a bargaining unit, it is the employee's decision whether to be a union member, and if a union member, how active they will become in the administration of the union.
 Additionally, management does not have a say in which bargaining unit employee serves as a union official as union officials are elected by the union members.